-The Board may grant the use of school facilities to responsible and organized groups for purposes that provide demonstrable benefit to the schools or to the community as a whole.
+The Superintendent/designee may grant the use of school facilities to responsible and organized groups, following Board-approved policies and procedures.
 School facilities shall not be used for personal or commercial activities.

-The Board may authorize the use of school property by public members of the community during non-school hours for the purpose of recreation, sport, academic, literary, artistic, or community uses as defined in KRS Chapter 162 pursuant to this and other policies adopted by the Board and related procedures established by the Superintendent.1
+The Superintendent/designee may authorize the use of school property by public members of the community during non-school hours, consistent with Board-approved policies and procedures.

 Availability

-The Board shall determine when and which facilities will be available to the community and establish reasonable fees for their rental.
+The Superintendent/designee shall determine when and which facilities will be available to the community in accordance with Board policies and established procedures.
+The Board shall establish reasonable fees for their rental.

 Application and Contract

-The Board shall adopt an official application form and an official rental contract, both of which shall detail the conditions of usage.
+The Superintendent/designee shall approve facility use requests in accordance with Board approved conditions and requirements, using the official application form and rental contract developed and adopted by the Board.
 Persons authorized to represent officially the renting organization must sign the application and contract.
 Approval of a request to use District facilities does not signify District sponsorship, endorsement or approval of an organization or activity.

 Liability